-Another journal of great historical significance is that of the ill-fated Tsar Nicholas II of Russia.
+Another writing journal of great historical significance is that of the ill-fated Tsar Nicholas II of Russia.
 Kept to record his thoughts, fears and struggles, it offers the reader a unique picture of daily life in the Alexander Palace and beyond.
 The Tsar’s diary gives us an insight into how this privileged, yet severely stressed, man viewed the world around him.
 It tells us of his views, his experiences and the innocent shock he felt when the people turned against him.
 For anyone who loves history, this journal is a pure literary and cultural delight.

 The Blair Years

-This diary of British journalist and politic aide Alastair Campbell offers a glimpse into his time working as Tony Blair’s press secretary and trusted confidant.
-In it, he captures the rise of New Labour in Britian, giving great insight into the changing face of British politics of the era.
+This diary of British journalist and political aide Alastair Campbell offers a glimpse into his time working as Tony Blair’s press secretary and trusted confidant.
+In it, he captures the rise of New Labour in Britain, giving great insight into the changing face of British politics of the era.
 Events such as the death of Princess Diana, the troubles in Iraq, and the Hutton Inquiry pepper the pages, offering the reader unique insight into the then-Prime Minister’s personal feelings on tough issues.